-Adaptive streaming (also known as adaptive bitrate streaming) is a technology designed to deliver video to the user in the most efficient way possible and in the highest usable quality for each specific user.
-To explain adaptive streaming as simply as possible it is best to start by explaining what adaptive streaming is NOT.
-Namely, progressive streaming.
+Adaptive bitrate streaming (also known as adaptive streaming) is a technology designed to deliver video in the most efficient way possible and in the highest usable quality for each specific user and device.
+It s NOT to be confused with progressive streaming.

 What is progressive video streaming?